pharmbio/cplogd/CPlogdRESTService/README.md

 This example uses the [JAX-RS](https://jax-rs-spec.java.net/) framework.

-To run the server, please execute the following:
+To run the server, execute the following:

 ```
 mvn clean package jetty:run